-- Eligible expenses for centre-based child care recipients include: - Play-based materials, equipment and furnishings (both indoors and outdoors) as outlined in Section 19 of O. Reg.
-137/15 under the Child Care and Early Years Act, 2014 (CCEYA).
+- Eligible expenses for centre-based child care recipient include: - Play based materials, equipment and furnishings (both indoors and outdoors) as outlined in Section 19 of O. Reg.
+137/15 under the Child Care and Early Years Act.
+2014.

-- Non-consumable supplies/equipment to support the ongoing regular operations of the child care program (for example, appliances, IT, supplies to support learning environments while adhering to health and safety requirements) - Renovations, additions or repairs to licensed child care facilities or potential child care facilities as approved by the City of Hamilton - Outdoor space modifications required due to expansion, to comply with Section 24 of O. Reg.
-137/15 under the Child Care and Early Years Act, 2014 (CCEYA). - Leasehold improvements - Eligible Expenses for home-based child care recipients include: - Play-based materials, equipment and furnishings (both indoors and outdoors) as outlined in Section 19 of O. Reg.
-137/15 under the Child Care and Early Years Act, 2014 (CCEYA), that can be transferred between home child care licensees as required.
+- Non-consumable supplies/equipment to support the ongoing regular operations of the child care program (for example, appliances, IT, supplies to support learning environments while adhering to health and safety requirements) - Renovations, additions, or repairs to licensed child care facilities or potential child care facilities as approved by the City of Hamilton - Changes to outdoor play spaces that are required as a result of the expansion of child care spaces in the centre so the recipient continues to comply with Section 24 of O. Reg.
+137/15 under the Child Care and Early Years Act, 2014. - Leasehold improvements - Eligible Expenses for home-based child care Recipients include: - Play based materials, equipment and furnishings (both indoors and outdoors) as outlined in Section 19 of O. Reg.
+137/15 under the Child Care and Early Years Act, 2014 that can be transferred between home child care licensees as required.